The Engineering ToolBox Web Google

 = 18.3 (kJ/s, kW)

 Note!
-Due to inaccuracy when working diagrams there is a small difference between the total heat flow and the sum of the latent and sensible heat.
-This inaccuracy is in general within acceptable limits.
+Due to the inaccuracy when working with diagrams there is a small difference between the total heat flow and the sum of the latent and sensible heat.
+In general - this inaccuracy is within acceptable limits.

 Sponsored Links